A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: A utility theory based interactive approach and weighted analytic centers

 where $U(s) := s_{0}$.
 This $U(s)$, which we denote as utility function, is the simplest one that takes into account only maximizing the objective function.
-Intuitively, we can cover a huge class of problems by using more complicated utility functions in \eqref{main p-1}.
-In this paper, we try to solve \eqref{main p-1} for a general utility function \mbox{$U: \mathbb R^{m+1} \rightarrow \mathbb R $} that models all the preferences of the DM.
+Intuitively, we can cover a huge class of problems by using more complicated utility functions in problem \eqref{main p-1}.
+In this paper, we try to solve \eqref{main p-1} for a general utility function \mbox{$U: \mathbb R^{m} \rightarrow \mathbb R $} that models all the preferences of the DM.
 We do \emph{not} have access to this utility function, however assume that, for a slack vector $s$, we can ask the DM questions to extract some information about the function.
-In many applications, robustness of a solution may be a monotone function of the slack variables (this typically corresponds to quasi-concave utility function in our theoretical development); however, this kind of property of the utility function is not as restrictive in our approach as it may seem since we can also have quasi-concave utility functions applied to any linear function of $x$ or $s$, using our approach (see subsection 3.4).
-We can also use modelling techniques from goal programming (see \cite{Ignizio1976}).
+In many applications, robustness of a solution may be a monotone function of the slack variables (this typically corresponds to quasi-concave utility function in our theoretical development); however, this kind of property of the utility function is not as restrictive in our approach as it may seem since we can also handle quasi-concave utility functions.
+We can also use modeling techniques from goal programming (see \cite{Ignizio1976}).
 Assuming that $U(s)$ is concave or quasi-concave, we retrieve the supergradient of $U(s)$ at some points through a sequence of simple questions such as pairwise comparison questions (see for instance \cite{KeeneyRaiffa1976,Keeney1992,KWZ2012}).